 Download Printable Formats (pdf)

-• Spanish: School Exclusion Brochure for Parents - Spanish
+• Childcare Exclusion Brochure - Spanish (pdf)

 Links for Schools:

-• Full School Exclusion List (pdf)
+• School and Childcare Exclusion list

 If you have any questions about the School or Childcare Exclusion Lists or about ways to help children stay healthy, please call your child's childcare provider, school or your local health department.

 If you think that your child has an illness that can be spread to others, please keep him or her home from school or childcare and call your healthcare provider.

 Questions to Consider When Your Child is Sick:

 If the answer to any of these questions is "Yes," please keep your child out of school or childcare.